DoSomething/chompy/docs/imports/README.md

 # Mute Promotions

 Admins can upload CSV's of user IDs to delete their Customer.io profiles.
-The import will update each user's `promotions_muted_at` field via the Northstar API, triggering their Customer.io profile deletion.
+The import will execute a Northstar API request for each user to set their `promotions_muted_at` field and trigger their Customer.io profile deletion.

 # Email Subscriptions